 Ever wonder what the Zoo is like once the visitors leave and the gates close?
 Join Honolulu Zoo on Saturday evenings to find out!

-After everyone else leaves the Zoo, you will be guided by educators on a two-hour walking tour to learn about some of the Zoo’s most intriguing animals.
-Some of the animals prepare to sleep, while others are becoming more active, and some are waking up from daytime rest.
-During the after hours tour, you will learn about the animals’ biology and behavior, and the role that the Zoo plays in the conservation of our endangered species.
+After s everyone else leaves the Zoo, you will be guided by educators on a walking tour to learn about and visit with some of the Zoo’s most intriguing animals.
+Some of the animals are preparing to sleep, while others are just waking up.
+Learn about the animals’ biology and behavior, and the role that the Zoo plays in the conservation of our endangered species.